REST Client Tool Window

 The server response code and the content length are shown in the upper-right corner of the REST Client tool window.

-You can enter the entire URL address of a method to test in the Host/port text box.
+You can enter the entire URL address of a method to test in the Host/port field.
 Regardless of the chosen HTTP method, upon pressing GoLand will split the URL address into the host/port and the path to the method.
-The extracted relative path will be shown in the Path text box and the extracted parameters will be added to the list in the Request Parameters pane of the Request tab.
+The extracted relative path will be shown in the Path field and the extracted parameters will be added to the list in the Request Parameters pane of the Request tab.

 Use this tab to specify the parameters to be passed to the service in the generated test request either through the query string for